Single mother to a donor child gives 5 good tips

 1. Find people to discuss with when choosing your sperm donor

-You can read about how to choose between an anonymous or a non-anonymous sperm donor here.
+You can read about how to choose between a Non-ID Release or an ID Release sperm donor here.

 2. Practice being open about your choice

 At an early stage before and during the pregnancy, you should practice being open about everything, also the challenges.
 Share your positive thoughts and your concerns with good friends and ask them for their support.
 You will need people who can support you on your journey and help you with practical things such as grocery shopping.